Travellers could face more chaos after Spain’s Ryanair cabin crew voted to strike for another 12 days in July.

 Ryanair operates out of more than 20 airports in Spain.

-However, the budget carrier does not expect widespread disruption, a spokesperson said, as most staff are affiliated with different unions who have reached agreements with Ryanair.
+However, the budget carrier does not expect widespread disruption, a spokesperson said.

 But the named Spanish unions claim otherwise.
 Both has threatened to coordinate action with other Ryanair staff in Belgium, France, Italy and Portugal.

-The strike is the latest to beset European travel.
-Last week, industrial action forced multiple budget airlines - including Ryanair - to cancel flights to and from Italy, while a Thursday morning strike meant Paris-Charles de Gaulle airport had to scrap 100 flights.
+Last month, industrial action forced multiple budget airlines - including Ryanair - to cancel flights to and from Italy, while a Thursday morning strike meant Paris-Charles de Gaulle airport had to scrap 100 flights.

 This month, hundreds of British Airways staff at London’s Heathrow will vote on whether or not to walk off the job to protest pay conditions.